A celebration of the strong connections between Wales and the British royal family.

 It's in the jeans

 In January 2018, the Duke of Sussex and Meghan, the Duchess of Sussex (then Ms Meghan Markle) made a visit to Cardiff when they were engaged.
 Hundreds of people greeted them in Cardiff Castle.
 Further demonstrating her love of the country, Ms Markle chose to wear a pair of slim black jeans by the Welsh denim brand Hiut Denim.

 Based in Cardigan, Hiut Denim is a small company founded by husband and wife David and Claire Hieatt.
 The team make every item by hand, which is no speedy process.
 After Ms Markle's visit, Hiut Denim had a three month waiting list on orders and had to increase their staff numbers and factory size to keep up with demand.

-When Prince Charles and the Duchess of Cornwall come to Wales on their annual summer tour, they stay at their Welsh farmhouse residence, Llwynywermod, near the village of Myddfai in Carmarthenshire.
+The Llwynywermod estate, near the village of Myddfai in Carmarthenshire, is a royal holiday home.
 The 192-acre smallholding was renovated by skilled Welsh craftsmen and women, using local stone, slate and textiles, and the gardens and grounds are managed under organic principles.

 Victoria's royal retainers